Back close

 Objectives and Outcomes

-The main objective of the course is to make the students understand the basic theories, laws and mechanisms of the chemistry and further to make them prolific in extending this basic knowledge into the understanding and development of the biochemistry and related interdisciplinary fields.
+The main objective of the course is to make the students understand the basic theories, laws and mechanisms of chemistry and further to make them prolific in extending this basic knowledge into the understanding and development of the biochemistry and related interdisciplinary fields.

 After completing the course, students shall be able to

-CO1.
-Understand the fundamental concepts of chemistry to predict the structure, properties and bonding of engineering materials
+CO1: Recall the fundamental concepts of chemistry to predict the structure, properties and bonding of engineering materials

-CO2.
-Understand the principle of electrochemistry/photochemistry and applications of various energy storage systems
+CO2: Understand the principle of electrochemistry/photochemistry and applications of various energy storage systems

 Text Books / References